 - The Aurora Borealis

 After travelling for over 3 hours and crossing the border into Finland, we pulled up at a frozen lake around midnight.
 Before I even had a chance to set up my camera, the light show began.
-After some initial fumbling with my equipment and settings, panicking I was going to miss this one-off spectacular light show experience and exchanging some less than pleasant words with partner as I did it, I got the shots I had gone all that way to see.
+After some initial fumbling with my equipment and settings, panicking I was going to miss this one-off spectacular light show experience I got the shots I had gone all that way to see.
 Fortunately for us, our first night was blessed with a great show lasting for a few hours in total.
 By the time we left to return home around 5am, our hands and feet were frozen, but there was a warm glow of satisfaction as we returned back to Trømso.
 Box ticked.